-A factor that can hinder international efforts is the relative independence of U.S. regulatory agencies from central, executive branch control.
-The degree of independence of independent regulatory agencies is one of the great questions of American administrative law, but the principle that certain regulators enjoy a measure of independence vis-à-vis other agencies is widely accepted.
-These issues of institutional structure can present obstacles to international coordination, as U.S. regulators may be pursuing policy goals and priorities that are not necessarily integrated with other U.S. national priorities pursued by other agencies.
-These potential conflicts can arise most prominently in the context of trade, as U.S. government agencies such as the U.S. Trade Representative and Department of Commerce work to open markets and reduce trade barriers, but independent-regulatory agencies may pursue their own regulatory goals that are not coordinated with, or are even in conflict with, the trade promotion agenda.
+as U.S. government agencies such as the U.S. Trade Representative and Department of Commerce work to open markets and reduce trade barriers, but regulatory agencies may pursue their own regulatory goals that are not coordinated with, or are even in conflict with, the trade promotion agenda.
 This contrasts with the European Union, where both regulatory and trade policy are coordinated in the European Commission.
-To address this problem, independent-regulatory agencies might consider whether they can work more closely with the White House and executive branch agencies when their actions implicate international issues.
+To address this problem, regulatory agencies might consider whether they can work more closely with the White House and executive branch agencies when their actions implicate international issues.

 Several officials recommended improved international coordination as a resource-saving measure.
-As the federal government seems to be entering an extended period of constraints on the discretionary budgets that fund most federal agencies, agencies facing budget contraints constraints are exploring improved alliances with foreign counterparts to eliminate duplicate efforts and share burdens of inspection and enforcement.
-For example, the FDA recently concluded a pilot project with European and Australian regulators to inspect manufacturing plants in China and India that manufacture pharmaceutical components.73 The agencies compared their lists of plants subject to inspection and the resources that each country had available, and where two or more agencies were scheduled to visit the same plant, the agencies agreed on one agency to inspect that plant, and reallocated resources so that they could cover more plants.
+As the federal government seems to be entering an extended period of constraints on the discretionary budgets that fund most federal agencies, agencies facing budget constraints are exploring improved alliances with foreign counterparts to eliminate duplicate efforts and share burdens of inspection and enforcement.
+For example, the FDA recently concluded a pilot project with European and Australian regulators to inspect manufacturing plants in China and India that manufacture pharmaceutical components.
+The agencies compared their lists of plants subject to inspection and the resources that each country had available, and where two or more agencies were scheduled to visit the same plant, the agencies agreed on one agency to inspect that plant, and reallocated resources so that they could cover more plants.
 Building on the success of that pilot, the FDA is now pursuing a similar project with European regulators for site inspections of clinical trials.

 Another constraint on international regulatory cooperation is legal restrictions on the extent to which U.S. agencies can share data with their international counterparts.
-Although agencies are subject to different restrictions, it is common for agencies to receive trade secret and confidential business http://www.whitehouse.gov/sites/default/files/omb/oira/irc/hlrcf_summary_report_october_2008.pdf.

-73 EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, available at information in the course of their regulatory activities, for which there are restrictions on disclosure.
+Although agencies are subject to different restrictions, it is common for agencies to receive trade secret and confidential business information in the course of their regulatory activities, for which there are restrictions on disclosure.
 Before sharing information with foreign counterparts, agencies must consider whether they can do so consistent with law and regulation.
 While protection of trade secrets is important so that agencies can receive accurate information from regulated industries, regulated industries frequently submit the same data to foreign regulators, and foreign regulators have their own legal restrictions on how they may disclose trade secret information that they receive.